We may get commissions for purchases made through links in this post.

 It’s the perfect picture.
 A cat owner is sitting on a chair with their cat curled up in their lap.
 Unfortunately, a closer look reveals the owner’s red eyes and blotchy skin.
 Does getting close to your furry family member result in itchy, watery eyes and sneezing?
 Many cat owners are allergic to their pets, yet feel the benefits of life with their furry companions outweigh the drawbacks.

 If you or a household member has an allergic reaction to your cat, there are strategies to help you live a peaceful, sneeze-free coexistence.

 You should first determine if it is actually the cat that you are allergic to.
 There are many other allergies that mimic pet allergies.
 A visit to an allergist would be best.
 An allergist can do a skin test to determine what you are allergic to.
 Many allergists will advise you to re-home your pet if it is determined you are indeed allergic.
 You may want to ask your veterinarian for a referral to a pet-friendly allergist.

 So you are allergic to your cat.
 What do you do?
 Here are some recommendations for a happy coexistence.

-- Reduce the amount of textiles in your home.
+- Reduce the number of textiles in your home.
 Dander gets trapped in soft surfaces like carpets, upholstery and curtains.
 Consider switching to hardwood or tile floors, leather furniture and blinds.

-- Place washable blankets and throws where you cat spends the most time.
+- Place washable blankets and throws where your cat spends the most time.
 Wash these frequently in hot water.